Ostrich Effect

 (Paraphrase of quotation by 8th-century Indian Buddhist scholar Shantideva)

 Here's the main point again.
-Understanding the Ostrich Effect will help to ensure you don't ignore the problems you should be tackling.
+Understanding the ostrich effect will help to ensure you don't ignore the problems you should be tackling.

 "Ignorance is bliss, but feigned ignorance isn't."
 (Anon)